-The above two figures demonstrate the inconsistency.
+However, the two functions are implemented inconsistently.
+As shown in the above two figures.
 The code snippet in the red rectangle is used to adjust the value of the LP token by measuring the “virtual price” of a LP token (which increases from a baseline value of 1 as more fees come).
 Meanwhile the

 swap function ignores the impact of the virtual price, which means the value of the LP token will be underestimated.
 In other words, more LP tokens could be swapped out.